tauasa/tui-java/README.md

 **tui-java**

-A collection of vanilla java util stuffs I used back in '00-'10
+Code archeology: collection of java util stuffs from the early 2010's